-Due to the geographical makeup of the city where the area is concentrated in a limited city center, little room has been left for individual houses which are most expensive and hardest to find.
-A more affordable option comes in one or two-bedroom apartments which cost anywhere from $1,200 to $4,000 a month.
-For singles or smaller households, one can get studio apartment for at least $ 1000.
+Due to the geographical makeup of the city where the area is concentrated in a limited city centre, little room has been left for individual houses which are most expensive and hardest to find.
+A more affordable option comes in one or two-bedroom apartments which cost anywhere from $2,630 to $3,350 a month.
+For singles or smaller households, one can get a studio apartment for at least $2500.

 Buying a Property

-The margin between the upper and lower scale houses in San Francisco is widening and while both are expected to be on an uptrend, the current median price for a two-bedroom Bay Area home is from $656,700 to $711,000.
-The most expensive neighborhoods in San Francisco include Russian Hill, Marina, Pacific Heights, Nob Hill, Mission Bay, Noe Valley, South Beach and South of Market where houses can cost up to $ 800,000 while the cheapest areas can be found around Sunset District, Vayview and Visitation Valley.
+The margin between the upper and lower scale houses in San Francisco is widening, and while both are expected to be on an uptrend, the current median price for a two-bedroom Bay Area home is from $1,100,000 to $1,750,000.
+The most expensive neighbourhoods in San Francisco include Russian Hill, Marina, Pacific Heights, Nob Hill, Mission Bay, Noe Valley, South Beach and South of Market where houses can cost up to $1,400,000 while the cheapest areas can be found around Sunset District, Bayview and Visitation Valley.
 Due to differences and overlaps between state and federal real estate laws, it is important for an expatriate to consult a local real estate agent in San Francisco before buying any properties to prevent legal complications.

 Utility costs in San Francisco consist of phone, internet, water, electricity, cable and natural gas consumptions.
-A landline costs about $30 a month, provided it is not used for long-distance calls, while a DSL connection can run about $32 per month or around $8 per week.
-Cable will cost about $15 per week while the two major utilities, electricity, and gas, can get quite costly, especially during the hotter months and can run up to several hundred dollars a month.
-Water, which is often included in rent, can cost about $45.00 to $60.00 monthly when paid separately.
+A landline costs about $40 a month, provided it is not used for long-distance calls, while a DSL connection can run about $55 per month or around $8 per week.
+Cable will cost about $15 per week while the two major utilities, electricity, water and gas, can get quite costly, especially during the hotter months and can run up to $120 a month.

-The San Francisco Municipal Railroad or MUNI is the city's main public transit system where a basic fare of $ 1.50 covers about a 90-minute ride or $.50 for seniors and the disabled.
-Cable car rides cost $5 each and $1.00 between 9pm to 7am for seniors and disabled passengers.
-The Muni Fast Pass costs about $45 per month and $10 for seniors and those with youth passes.
-Weekly passes are good for $15 with a $1 surcharge for a ride on the cable car.
+The San Francisco Municipal Railroad or MUNI is the city's main public transit system where a basic fare of $2.25 covers about a 90-minute ride.
+The public transport ticket for one month costs about $90.
+Weekly passes are good for $20 with a $1 surcharge for a ride on the cable car.

 Expat Services in San Francisco